mekane/tile-game-system/README.md

 as a constructor and when called returns an instance object just like a constructor.
 The initializer is used to inject dependencies, such as repositories and configuration.

+Convention is for the file to be named the same as the export, including capitalization.
+Any other exports should be constants for enum-style comparison or trivial bits of data.
+The _modulename/index.js_ pattern is avoided, mainly because it doesn't work with Node's experimental ES2015 module support.

 Examples of this are `Repository` and entities such as `Game`.